 The Spotsylvania County GIS Division, which is part of the Information Services Department, has been providing GIS services to the Spotsylvania County employees, citizens and businesses since 1993.
-The GIS Division is responsible for designing, developing, and maintaining the system and is staffed by a GIS Supervisor, a GIS Analyst 2 (dedicated to Community Development Group), and 3 GIS Technicians.
+The GIS Division is responsible for designing, developing, and maintaining the system and is staffed by a GIS Supervisor, a GIS Analyst (dedicated to Public Safety), and 4 GIS Technicians.

 First GIS Ventures